- Lophaetus occipitalis

-Dark brown or black, white patches at the joint of the wing both above and below, white under-wing coverts spotted with black, a white base to the tail.
-Golden to reddish brown eyes, the cere and feet yellow.
-Immatures can be distinguished from the adult by the whiter tips of the neck feathers, the less prominent crest, and a generally more mottled appearance.
+Immatures can be differentiated from the adult by the neck feathers having whiter tips, a less noticeable crest, and a more mottled appearance.
 The eyes are dark olive-brown, the feet and cere pale ochre-yellow.

-Male and female build the nest in a tree, about two feet across by a foot deep - made of small sticks, and with a deep central cup about one foot across, lined with green leaves.
-1-2 white eggs, marked brown, grey, lilac, are laid and are incubated by the female.
+They generally lay during the wet season.
+Both adults construct the nest in a tree, about two feet across by a foot deep; made of small sticks, and with a deep central cup about one foot across, lined with green leaves.
+The clutch contains 1-2 white eggs, marked brown, grey, lilac, which are incubated by the female.